 Starting in 2021, the Character Council was able to fund scholarships for $1500 thanks to the generosity of others.

-If you would like to make a tax exempt donation to help support this Edmond initiative, please mail your donation to:
+If you would like to make a tax-exempt donation to help support this Edmond initiative, you can click on the DONATE button on our home page or mail your donation to:

 Character Council of Edmond